modedevteam/mode/docs/usermanual.md

   - Reach us at [hi@getmode.dev](mailto:hi@getmode.dev)
 ---

 Thank you for choosing Mode!
-We’re excited to help you code smarter and faster.
+We're excited to help you code smarter and faster.

 We will continue to add to this documentation to ensure you have the most up-to-date information and support.